KDWB-FM: History of 101.3 FM

-U100 enjoyed a colorful but short life.
+"U100" enjoyed a colorful but short life.
 The AM dial in the Twin Cities was packed with Top 40 stations, with U100, KDWB, WDGY and KSTP all fighting for the same audience.
 AM music stations also desired to transition to the increasingly popular FM dial.
 In early 1976, Fairchild Industries placed both stations on the market.
-Entertainment Communications, Inc., the owner of easy listening station WAYL (93.7 FM), was interested in the AM station to simulcast WAYL's signal, but it could not buy a second FM station in the market under the rules of the time.
-This meant that Fairchild needed to find a buyer for the FM station; the company contacted owners of standalone AM stations in the area.
 Doubleday Broadcasting was not actively seeking an FM station at the time, but offered to buy WYOO-FM in February 1976 after it was presented with a generous deal that included the FM station and the building in Eagan that housed both stations for $850,000.
 KDWB's general manager at the time, Gary Stevens, said that it did not buy WYOO-FM to shut down a competitor, but rather to take advantage of what it saw as a good deal.
 The AM station was then sold to WAYL for $625,000.

-"U100" ended at midnight on September 16 1976, and under KDWB PD John Sebastian, KDWB morning personality Dave Thomson launched the KDWB AM/FM simulcast the following morning at 6:00 with "Bad Blood" by Neil Sedaka as the first song played following a pre-recorded announcement introducing the change from U100.
+"U100" ended at midnight on September 16, 1976, and under KDWB PD John Sebastian, KDWB morning personality Dave Thomson launched the KDWB AM/FM simulcast the following morning at 6:00 with "Bad Blood" by Neil Sedaka as the first song played following a pre-recorded announcement introducing the change from "U100".
 Full-time AM/FM simulcasts on stations licensed to large cities (cities with populations over 100,000) had not been allowed by the FCC since 1965.
 However, KDWB's simulcast was permitted via a conditional waiver and a technicality: while the AM was licensed to St. Paul (a community of over 100,000), the FM's city of license, Richfield, had a substantially smaller population.
 The FCC deemed the request to be in the public interest; however, KDWB was required by the FCC to broadcast eight hours of separate FM non-simulcast public affairs programming per week, with a portion focused on Richfield.
 The public affairs programs were broadcast from the former WYOO studio B news room and master control board in Eagan.

 Boosted by the FM stereo simulcast and the removal of one of its competitors, KDWB quickly regained its position as the dominant Top 40 station in the Twin Cities.
-After a brief stint with a CHR/album rock hybrid as "Y-11", WDGY switched to a country format on September 2 1977.
-KSTP began to lean Adult Top 40 during the late 1970s and evolved into a talk station by the early 1980s (as its music focus shifted to FM sister, KS95).
+After a brief stint with a CHR/album rock hybrid as "Y-11", WDGY switched to a country format on September 2, 1977.
+KSTP began to lean toward Adult Top 40 during the late 1970s and evolved into a talk station by the early 1980s (as its music focus shifted to FM sister, KS95).
 By the end of the decade, KDWB was the only Top 40 station in the Twin Cities.